juanbkm/donor2019/content/modalities/trust-funds/single-partner-trust-funds.md

     url:
     year: 2016
     image:
-    tcc: $419.7 million
+    tcc: $419.7 million (total amount pledged is $1.5 billion)
-    cfp: $478.4 million for 20 projects
+    cfp: $630.8 million* for 28 projects**
-    cfpfn: Investment income, gains on foreign exchange transactions and savings on closed projects are used for project commitments.
+    cfpfn: Investment income, gains on foreign exchange transactions, and savings on closed projects are used for project commitments.
 Hence, project commitments may exceed contributions
     contributor:
       - item:
         partner: Japan
     description: |
       This fund is an infrastructure co-financing fund.
 It leverages and complements ADB’s existing nonsovereign platform to fill financing gaps and increase access to finance for infrastructure projects in Asia and the Pacific.
 It provides both concessional and parallel cofinancing to nonsovereign infrastructure projects at different stages of development.
 In 2019, LEAP supported 10 nonsovereign infrastructure projects implemented across the region.
-Japan contributed an additional $109.03 million to replenish the fund in 2019.
   - item:
     type: single
     name: People's Republic of China Poverty Reduction and Regional Cooperation Fund